Follitropin alfa, lutropin alfa.

-Effects on the Ability to Drive or Operate Machinery: No studies on the effects on the ability to drive and use machines have been performed.
+Effects on ability to drive and use machines: No studies on the effects on the ability to drive and use machines have been performed.

 Pergoveris should not be used during pregnancy or lactation.

-Pergoveris should not be administered as a mixture with other medicinal products, in the same injection except follitropin α.
+Pergoveris should not be administered as a mixture with other medicinal products, in the same injection, except follitropin alfa.

-Pergoveris is for single use only.
-It must be reconstituted with the solvent before use.
+Pergoveris must be reconstituted with the solvent before use.

 The reconstituted solution should not be administered if it contains particles or is not clear.

-Pergoveris may be mixed with follitropin α and co-administered as a single injection.
+Pergoveris may be mixed with follitropin alfa and coadministered as a single injection.

 Any unused medicinal product or waste material should be disposed off in accordance with local requirements.

-Assemble and lay out on a clean surface everything needed: 1 vial containing Pergoveris powder, 1 solvent vial, 2 alcohol swabs, 1 syringe, 1 needle for reconstitution and a fine bore needle for SC injection, sharp container.
+Assemble and lay out on a clean surface everything the patient needs: one vial containing Pergoveris powder, one solvent vial, two alcohol swabs, one syringe, one needle for reconstitution and a fine bore needle for subcutaneous injection, sharp container.

 Change the needle for the fine bore needle and remove any air bubbles: If air bubbles are seen in the syringe, hold the syringe with the needle pointing upwards and gently flick the syringe until all the air collects at the top.
 Push the plunger until the air bubbles are gone.

-Immediately inject the solution.
-Choose the site of injection (eg, tummy, front of thigh).
+Immediately inject the solution: The doctor or nurse will have already advised where to inject (e.g. tummy, front of thigh).
 Wipe the chosen area with an alcohol swab.
-Firmly pinch the skin together and insert the needle at a 45°-90° angle using a dart-like motion.
-Inject under the skin.
+Firmly pinch the skin together and insert the needle at a 45° to 90° angle using a dart-like motion.
+Inject under the skin, as were taught.
 Do not inject directly into a vein.
 Inject the solution by pushing gently on the plunger.
 Take as much time as needed to inject all the solution.
 Immediately withdraw the needle and clean the skin with an alcohol swab using a circular motion.

-Dispose of All Used Items: Once finished with the injection, immediately discard all needles and empty glass containers in the sharp container provided.
+Dispose off all used items: Once finished with the injection, immediately discard all needles and empty glass containers in the sharp container provided.
 Any unused solution must be discarded.